makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

 ---> I managed to finish the third user story.
-Detailed evidence of each step taken during the creation of the solution is in the files "Takeaway Challenge step-by-step 1" and "Takeaway Challenge step-by-step 2".
+Detailed evidence of each step taken during the creation of the solution is in the files "Takeaway Challenge step-by-step 1", "Takeaway Challenge step-by-step 2" and "Takeaway Challenge step-by-step 3".

 For the fourth user story I have created an account at Twilo and installed the Twilo gem.